theserverlessway/aws-baseline/README.md

 ## Customisations and Consulting

-For any Custom features or help with rolling out the Baseline in your Account please send an email to `[consulting@theserverlessway.com](mailto:consulting@theserverlessway.com)` and check out the [Consulting Page](https://theserverlessway.com/consulting/).
+For any custom features or help with rolling out the Baseline in your Account please send an email to [consulting@theserverlessway.com](mailto:consulting@theserverlessway.com) and check out the [Consulting Page](https://theserverlessway.com/consulting/).

 For more information on tools and guides for AWS and Serverless Infrastructure take a look at [The Serverless Way](https://theserverlessway.com/).